 Purpose of National Alliances

-National Alliances are autonomous networks that include individuals, local and international organisations (NGOs), professional associations, government entities, youth representatives, community members, academic and health training institutions and donor agencies.
+National Alliances are autonomous networks that include individuals, local and international organizations (NGOs), professional associations, government entities, youth representatives, community members, academic and health training institutions and donor agencies.

-A National Alliance's work is carried out by its membership - which is voluntary by nature.
+The work of a National Alliance is carried out by its membership, which is voluntary by nature.

-Each National Alliance determines – based on the specific local/national/regional safe motherhood issues – its own unique priority areas of focus, structure and decision making processes that are inclusive, participatory, transparent and consistent with White Ribbon Alliance's mission, vision, and values.
+Each National Alliance determines – based on the specific local/national/regional safe motherhood issues – its own unique priority areas of focus, structure and decision-making processes that are inclusive, participatory, transparent and consistent with the White Ribbon Alliance mission, vision, and values.